 Sign up now for email alerts for our ongoing series of webinars that look at ICD-10 from all angles, dissecting this complex coding system and providing the key information you need for successful implementation and management.

-Medicare Advantage (HCC) Documentation: Connecting Clinical and Coding Concepts for Cardiovascular Diseases
+Medicare Advantage (HCC) Documentation: Connecting Clinical and Coding Concepts for Endocrine and Pulmonary Diseases

 Webinars On Demand

 We have moved past webinars from December 2014 and prior to the Archives.
 Please visit that page to access.

 Minimize the Confusion behind Reporting Infusions and Injections May 18, 2017 It can be confusing to determine the appropriate code(s) for infusion and injection services.
 Even the basic terms, push/infusion/injection, may mean different things to the clinical staff and the coding staff.
 Time based services are inherently challenging and require precise documentation to support that you’ve met or exceeded the ‘mid-point.’
 When it is about the why something was done (medical necessity) more than what was done, documentation can even challenge veteran staff.

 Breathe Easy – Tips on Coding & Documentation for Respiratory Diagnoses & Services April 20, 2017 As we learn more about the application of ICD-10 codes, the guidelines created to assist in correct coding can still be seen as confusing to some.
 This webinar will offer simple strategies for assigning codes for these troublesome and ever changing coding areas of respiratory conditions and the treatment of those conditions, such as mechanical ventilation.
 Various coding scenarios will be reviewed.